-Elastic Agent command referenceedit
+Elastic Agent command reference

 Elastic Agent provides commands for running Elastic Agent, managing Fleet Server, and doing common tasks.